flopreynat/flopreynat/src/posts/2020-05-02-switching-to-gatsby.markdown

 I'm not going to detail here what it took me to redesign my site with Gatsby.

-Gatsby has great documentation, and with a big fan/user base, there are tons of ressources out there where you can get all the info you want.
+Gatsby has great documentation, and with a big fan/user base, there are tons of resources out there where you can get all the info you want.

 However I can only advise you to take [Andrew Mead's Great Gatsby Bootcamp](https://www.youtube.com/watch?v=8t0vNu2fCCM), a close-to-5h top-notch tutorial taking you through the creation of a simple site equipped with a blog using Gatsby and either Markdown files or the now-popular headless CMS [Contentful](https://www.contentful.com/).